sebv/jwt-doc/README.md

 }
 ```

-### code sample
+### Code Sample

-#### python
+#### Python

 @sourishkrout can you help with the hmac description and code sample?

 ## list of third-party integrated with the JWT addon

-### sauce labs
+### Sauce Labs

 All you need to do is pass the JWT token as your access key.
-In most case all you need do is to configure the SAUCE_ACCESS_KEY so that it contains the JWT token.
+In most cases, all you need do is to configure the SAUCE_ACCESS_KEY so that it contains the JWT token.